matthewperron/f1-elo/docs/index.md

 ## Detailed Season Reports

-Race-by-race ELO changes and detailed analysis for each season:
+Race-by-race Elo changes and detailed analysis for each season:

 | Decades | Season Reports |
 |---------|----------------|